 - Does Dexilant Cause Chronic Kidney Disease?

-Dexilant (Kapidex) is one of the major drugs that constitute the proton pump inhibitor (PPI) category.
-These drugs are designed to combat the symptoms of frequent heartburn caused by the backup of stomach acid into the esophagus, commonly referred to as acid reflux.
+Dexilant is a type of medication known as a proton-pump inhibitor (PPI) used to combat the symptoms of frequent heartburn caused by the backup of stomach acid into the esophagus, commonly referred to as acid reflux.

 In addition to combating acid reflux symptoms, it has been used to treat general conditions in which the stomach is overproducing acid – known as Zollinger-Ellison syndrome.

 Is Kapidex The Same Drug As Dexilant?

 When Dexilant was initially approved by the U.S. Food and Drug Administration in 2009, it was known as Kapidex.
-However, within a year of market introduction Takeda Pharmaceuticals was receiving reports that patients were frequently being given Casodex and Kadian when attempting to acquire their Kapidex prescription.
+However, within a year of market introduction, Takeda Pharmaceuticals was receiving reports that patients were frequently being given Casodex and Kadian when attempting to acquire their Kapidex prescription.